swfiua/blume/doc/guide.rst

 It should be possible to calculate what we would expect to see based on [AP]

 Putting it all together
 =======================

-Once the de Sitter module is a little further along, the goal is to develop a model that might explain the gravitational waves we are seeing, not as black hole mergers, but rather as waves arriving from the edge of our visible universe.
+Once the de Sitter module is a little further along, the goal is to develop a model that might explain the gravitational waves we are seeing, not as black hole mergers, but rather as waves arriving from giant black holes at the edge of our visible universe.

+The puzzle is why we are not seeing gamma ray bursts at the same time as each gravitational wave.

+The belief is that we should only see these when one component is a neutron star, and even then, not always.

 Paradox
 =======